Want to increase your ecommerce sales? Then let’s talk about product descriptions.

 - Consider your brand’s tone of voice.
 As a brand, you’ve already defined your voice, haven’t you?
 Preferred words, tone, and values you want to communicate to the audience — all that matter when writing product descriptions: They work for your brand recognition and message consistency, so critical for consumers to decide in favor of your particular item.

-So now you have it, the unscrambled anatomy of product descriptions to write in 2022.
+So now you have it, the unscrambled anatomy of product descriptions.
 With these tips in mind, you’ll craft brilliant texts that motivate consumers to buy.

 Only three rules to follow: